 Centre Image - 237 'Vital and Viable' Factors

 As part of our series on vital and viable high streets, the High Streets Task Force is presenting 'evidence on a page' summaries of over 200 factors that influence the success of high streets.
-Here we address Centre Image; a multidimensional concept associated with functional, experiential, social and symbolic elements of town centres and high streets that are integral to consumers’ decision making processes and centre patronage (Hart et al., 2013).
+Here we address centre image: centre image is associated with functional, experiential, social and symbolic elements of town centres and high streets that are integral to consumers’ decision making processes and centre patronage.

 From a marketing and management perspective, the image of a town centre is one that is constantly subject to change due to multiple external factors and changing trends and behaviours.
-Anticipating and adapting to such change thus requires creating responsive mechanisms to improve a centre’s competitive position and overall appeal (Dennis et al., 2002) and manage the consumer’s experience (Hart et al., 2013).
+Anticipating and adapting to such change thus requires creating responsive mechanisms to improve a centre’s competitive position and overall appeal (Dennis et al., 2002) and manage the consumer’s experience.

 Centre image is one of 237 factors that have been identified as influencing the vitality and viability of the high street.